kriskros341/Digicos/README.md

 Main motivation behind this project was to learn, mostly about modern frontend and CSS, since all of my previous web apps in Flask/Django looked bad.
 I'm looking forward to using Typescript and React a lot more in the future projects. ^^

 # The actual README:
 A website made for Digicos S.A. website contest.
-Even after wordpress, it went through many iterations.
+Even after ditching wordpress, it went through many iterations.
 I Initially started with React and FastAPI + MongoDB.
 As the project grew I made a version of it in Next.js.
 It started with React Transition Group, but I switched to Framer-Motion.
-Another consideration was react-redux, but I found the ContextAPI to be sufficient.
+Another consideration was react-redux, but I later on found the ContextAPI to be sufficient.
 It uses React Router DOM.
-Later on I added Typescript and I love it.
+I added Typescript late in to the project, but It's so extremely useful I love it.

 The dynamic dns points to the host with Let's Encrypt SSL certificate.
 It's hosted on https://digicos.ddns.net:8002/
 , unless the laptop that serves it died.